microsoft/satellite-imagery-labeling-tool/docs/Labeler.md

   * The wizard is context aware and will only load in data that does not overlap with any data you have already drawn (your data has priority).
   * The wizard may also be disabled if the project drawing is limited to rectangles.

->**_IMPORTANT:_** Open Street Map (OSM) data is great, but note that in imagery AI and machine learning scenarios it is important that the drawn features align with the imagery being used.
-Not all imagery is perfectly aligned and you may want to adjust the position of imported data from OSM.
-In the **Settings** panel you can enable shape dragging, then use the edit button in the drawing toolbar to select features and drag them around the map to align them with the selected imagery.
+>**_IMPORTANT:_** Open Street Map (OSM) data is great, but note that in imagery AI and machine learning scenarios, it is important that the drawn features align with the imagery being used.
+Not all imagery is perfectly aligned, so you may want to adjust the position of imported data from OSM.
+In the **Settings** panel you can enable shape dragging, then use the **edit** button in the drawing toolbar to select features and drag them around the map to align them with the selected imagery.

 <br>